FokkeZB/nl.fokkezb.loading/README.md

 ### View

-You can also create the widget as a local view which you can require in any (composite) layout:
+You can also create the widget as a local view which you can require in any (composite) layout.
+The typical use case for this is to display the widget over a modal window since the window-type would open behind such a window and be invisible.

 **index.xml**